-d.
-Use of Estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of additions and deductions of the Plan's net position during the reporting period.
-Actual results could differ from those estimates.
+- d.
+Use of Estimates The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of additions and deductions of the Plan's net position during the reporting period.
+Actual results could differ from those estimates. - e.
+Contingencies Claims and judgments are recorded as liabilities if all the conditions of GASB pronouncements are met.
+Claims and judgments are recorded as expenses when the related liabilities are incurred.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2022 and 2021
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2023 and 2022